d-kens/dawit-technical-assessment-solution/README.md

 ### Implementation Details

+### Implementation Details

-1. **Components**
+1. Components
    - Register and Login components: Register and Authenticate a user for them to be able to interact with the CRUD for client resource.
    - Clients: After a user is successfully authenticated, they are navigated to the Clients component which fetches a list of resources from the server and displays them in a table.
-Clients' approval status can be toggled (Approve/Withdraw approval) based on client approval status.
+Client approval status can be toggled (Approve/Withdraw approval) based on client approval status.
+   - Utilized interceptors to intercept the requests being sent to the server after successful authentication.
+The interceptor adds the authorization header using the auth token received after authentication to requests.

+## Other
+- HTML: For markup.
+- CSS: For styling.